PrimeRFP SCOUT · Industry Intelligence

 What is the typical cybersecurity contract size?

-The average cybersecurity award is $9.7M across 1,179 contracts over 36 months.
-Award sizes range from $1M task orders to $100M+ platform contracts.
-NAICS 541519 (IT design services) is the primary hiring code.
+The average IT/cybersecurity award is $934K across 60,071 contracts in 12 months.
+Award sizes range from $100K task orders to multi-billion-dollar enterprise programs.
+NAICS 541519 (Other IT Services) is the primary NAICS for cybersecurity contracts.

 How fast is federal cybersecurity spending growing?